mbhall88/nohuman/README.md

   -o, --out1 <OUTPUT_1>
           First output file.

-          Defaults to the name of the first input file with the suffix "nohuman" appended. e.g. "input_1.fastq.gz" -> "input_1.nohuman.fq".
-NOTE: kraken2 output cannot be compressed, so the output will always be uncompressed.
+          Defaults to the name of the first input file with the suffix "nohuman" appended. e.g. "input_1.fastq" -> "input_1.nohuman.fq".
+          Compression of the output file is determined by the file extension of the output file name.
+          Or by using the `--output-type` option.
+If no output path is given, the same compression as the input file will be used.

   -O, --out2 <OUTPUT_2>
           Second output file - if two input files given.

-          Defaults to the name of the first input file with the suffix "nohuman" appended. e.g. "input_2.fastq.gz" -> "input_2.nohuman.fq".
-NOTE: kraken2 output cannot be compressed, so the output will always be uncompressed.
+          Defaults to the name of the first input file with the suffix "nohuman" appended. e.g. "input_2.fastq" -> "input_2.nohuman.fq".
+          Compression of the output file is determined by the file extension of the output file name.
+          Or by using the `--output-type` option.
+If no output path is given, the same compression as the input file will be used.

   -c, --check
           Check that all required dependencies are available